dmrokan/gdblas/README.md

 - `model::point` &equiv; `Vector2`
 - `model::linestring` &equiv; `PackedVector2Array`
 - `model::ring` &equiv; `PackedVector2Array` if the first and last values of the array are equal.
 - `model::polygon` &equiv; `Array` of `PackedVector2Array` where the first entry represents the outer ring and the other entries represent inner rings.
+Inner rings are optional.
   - `ring_type model::polygon::outer` &equiv; `PackedVector2Array` where the first and last values of the array are equal.
   - `ring_type model::polygon::inners[i]` &equiv; `PackedVector2Array` where the first and last values of the array are equal.
 - `model::box` &equiv; `Rect2`